jayprojects/ArticleArchiver/README.md

 This is a library for extracting online news article.
 It parse Title, author, date, body text form given URL

-it was written to work for all website regardless of structures.
+it was written to work with all website regardless of structures.

 Demo
 ===================